knative/eventing/docs/registry/README.md

 - Does a user need to know which type of environment they're in before they should know if they should look at the Registry?
 In other words, is a Registry always going to be there and if not under what conditions will it be?

-    If there are Sources pointing to Brokers, then there should be a Registry. `Event Consumers` will always be able to `kubectl get eventtypes -n <namespace>`.
+    A Registry will always be there, i.e., `Event Consumers` will always be able to `kubectl get eventtypes -n <namespace>`.
+    In case no CR Sources are pointing to Brokers, then the Registry will be empty.

 - Once an Event Source is created, how is a new one created with different auth in an env where the user is really just meant to deal with Triggers?
 This may not be a Registry specific question but if one of the goals of the Registry is to make it